Ramanathapuram district: Gulf of Mannar Marine Biosphere Reserve

 Marine Biosphere Reserve not only in India but also in south and southeast Asia.
 The IUCN Commission on National Parks and WWF, identified the Reserve as being an area of "Particulars concern" given its diversity and special multiple-use management status.
 In addition, as the first marine biosphere reserve declared in India, this area has long been a national priority.

 The Gulf of Mannar and its 3,600 species of flora and fauna is one of the biologically richest coastal regions in all of the mainland of India.

 It is equally rich in sea-algae, sea grasses, coral reef pearl banks, fin and shellfish resources, mangroves, and endemic and endangered species.
 It is an important habitat for the highly endangered sea mammal, the dugong commonly called the sea cow.

 There are 137 species of coral found in Gulf of Mannar.
 The coral come in myriads of shapes.
 Some have finger like branches and others dome-shaped colony with a net work of ridges and furrows.

 Sponges, although at casual glance look like plants, are animals, living singly or in colonies of many individuals.
 Their colours vary as much as shape, being green, red, yellow, and even black or white.
 In the crevices, these sponges are found with many animals, ranging from tiny crabs and brittle star to bivalve molluscs.
 275 species under 8 orders are found in Gulf of Mannar.

 Economy

 With a 34 percentage share, Paramakudi is the top chili pepper producer in Tamil Nadu.
+In 2018, Government of India classifies Ramanathapuram as one of the 112 most underdeveloped district across the country and brought it under Aspirational Districts Phase 1.

+Notability

+The Ramnathapuram Mundu chilli is a variety of dry red chilli mainly grown in this district.
+It is primarily grown in the Ramanathapuram district's Tiruvadanai, Mudukulathur, Kadaladi, RS Mangalam and Kamuthi taluks.

+Geographical indication

+It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 22 February 2022 (valid until 15 November 2030).